Trump on Comey: 'He's a leaker.' Won't Confirm Whether Tapes Exist

 "I'll tell you about that, maybe in the near future," Trump said regarding the existence of tapes.

-President Donald Trump said he is "100 percent" willing to testify under oath about his conversations with the former FBI director.
-Trump says he never asked Comey for a promise of loyalty and never told him he hoped the investigation of former National Security Adviser Michael Flynn would go away.
-That is opposite of what Comey testified Thursday, under oath.
+Trump said he is "100 percent" willing to testify under oath about his conversations with the former FBI director.
+The president says he never asked Comey for a promise of loyalty and never told him he hoped the investigation of former National Security Advisor Michael Flynn would go away.
+That is the opposite of what Comey testified Thursday, under oath.

 During the press conference, President Trump criticized the mainstream media TV news channels, calling them "killer networks that treat me so badly as fake news."